-On November 10, 1775, the Second Continental Congress meeting in Philadelphia passed a resolution stating that "two Battalions of Marines be raised" for service as landing forces with the fleet.
-This resolution established the Continental Marines and marked the birth date of the United States Marine Corps.
+On November 10, 1775, the Second Continental Congress met in Philadelphia, and passed a resolution stating that "two Battalions of Marines be raised" for service as landing forces with the fleet.
+This resolution established the Continental Marines and marked the birth of the United States Marine Corps.
 Serving on land and at sea, these first Marines distinguished themselves in a number of important operations, including their first amphibious raid into the Bahamas in March 1776, under the command of Captain (later Major) Samuel Nicholas.

 The first commissioned officer in the Continental Marines, Nicholas remained the senior Marine officer throughout the American Revolution and is considered to be the first Marine Commandant.
 The Treaty of Paris in April 1783 brought an end to the Revolutionary War and as the last of the Navy's ships were sold, the Continental Navy and Marines went out of existence.

-Following the Revolutionary War and the formal re-establishment of the Marine Corps on 11 July 1798, Marines saw action in the quasi-war with France, landed in Santo Domingo, and took part in many operations against the Barbary pirates along the "Shores of Tripoli".
+Following the Revolutionary War, increasing conflict with Revolutionary France led to the formal re-establishment of the Marine Corps on 11 July 1798.
+Marines saw action in the quasi-war with France, landed in Santo Domingo, and took part in many operations against the Barbary pirates along the "Shores of Tripoli".

 Since then, Marines have participated in all the wars of the United States, and in most cases were the first service members to fight.
 To date, Marines have executed more than 300 landings on foreign shores.